George Abbott (politician)

-George Abbott (born 1952) is a former politician and cabinet minister for the Canadian province of British Columbia.
-Abbott was a BC Liberal Party Member of the Legislative Assembly of British Columbia representing the riding of Shuswap from 1996 to 2013.
-He served as a cabinet minister under premiers Gordon Campbell and Christy Clark.
+George Abbott (born November 17, 1952) is a former politician and cabinet minister for the Canadian province of British Columbia.
+He was a member of the Legislative Assembly of British Columbia, representing the riding of Shuswap from 1996 to 2013.
+As part of the British Columbia Liberal Party caucus, he served in several cabinet posts under premiers Gordon Campbell and Christy Clark, and ran for party leadership in 2011.

-Politics
+Early life and career

+Born in Enderby, Abbott grew up in the Shuswap community of Sicamous and attended the Okanagan College's Salmon Arm campus before transferring to the University of British Columbia, where he received his Bachelor of Arts.
+He then enrolled as a graduate student at the University of Victoria (UVic), completed an intern program at the provincial legislature and graduated with a Master of Arts in political science in 1978.

+After graduation, he returned to Sicamous to help run the family berry farm.
+He was also elected to the board of the Columbia-Shuswap Regional District in 1980, serving as its chair at one point, and returned to the Okanagan College's Salmon Arm campus to work as a political science instructor.

+He and his wife Lesley have three children; he was also involved in coaching minor hockey.

+Provincial politics

-Campbell ministry
+Opposition and Campbell ministry

+Abbott ran for the BC Liberals in the 1996 provincial election, and was elected member of the Legislative Assembly (MLA) for Shuswap with less than 35% of the vote.
+While the Liberals were in opposition, Abbott served as municipal affairs and forests critic and deputy house leader.

-George Abbott was appointed Minister of Community, Aboriginal and Women’s Services on June 5, 2001.
-As minister, Abbott worked with UBCM to pass the Community Charter.
+He was re-elected in that riding in the 2001 election, and was appointed Minister of Community, Aboriginal and Women's Services that June.
+As minister, Abbott worked with the Union of BC Municipalities (UBCM) to pass the Community Charter.
 He was later awarded a lifetime membership in UBCM for his work on the file.

-Abbot became Minister of Sustainable Resource Management on January 26, 2004.
+Abbott became Minister of Sustainable Resource Management on January 26, 2004.
 In this role, he worked with industry, environmental, and First Nations groups to complete the Great Bear Rainforest agreement which included a move to ecosystem-based management.
 As a result of his work on this file, Abbott was the only BC Liberal Candidate endorsed by the Conservation Voters of BC in the 2005 election.

 After the 2005 election, Abbot was appointed Minister of Health.
 He partnered with the BC Medical Association to introduce Electronic Health Records to BC.
 Abbott enshrined the five principles of the Canada Health Act, plus a sixth – the principle of sustainability – in provincial law.
-Abbott also pushed for innovation in the health system and introduced the $100-million Health Innovation Fund, which funded pilot projects to reduce wait times in emergency rooms and for elective surgeries.
+He also pushed for innovation in the health system and introduced the $100-million Health Innovation Fund, which funded pilot projects to reduce wait times in emergency rooms and for elective surgeries.